eugene12345678/Phase-3-Project/README.md

 - POST /returns: Return a rented movie.
 - GET /movies: Search for movies.

+### Future Enhancements
+- **User Authentication:** Implement user login and authentication for secure access.
+- **Web Interface:** Create a web-based interface using Flask or Django for easier accessibility.

 ### Example Commands
 - **Add a Customer**